 Mold testing involves far more than simply taking samples.
 An experienced professional needs to inspect the entire house and find any areas that may be contributing to a potential mold issue.
 Our home inspectors are all certified to perform these inspections.
 They are also equipped better than most “mold inspectors” who simply perform a brief visual inspection.
 Our inspectors have seen it all and know where to look for moisture.
 The physical evaluation is a critical step in determining if a house has a mold problem.
 This is the service you need if you want us to search the entire house for mold, or for your peace of mind knowing what levels of mold exist in a house.

-Why is There Such a Difference in Mold Test Pricing From One Company to Another?
+Why is There Such a Difference in Mold Testing Prices From One Company to Another?

 While we can’t speak for other companies we can simply say that the varying pricing is simply a matter of marketing.
 Some companies do not charge for a visual inspection but charge a much greater price for each sample.
 Others charge a big inspection fee and slightly smaller per-sample charge.
 Our pricing is simply based on the additional time it takes to perform a visual assessment over and above the home inspection.
 We only recommend the minimum number of samples we think are required to get the results you need, as dictated by the Standards of Practice.

 There is no charge for the standard Visual Mold Assessment when performed at a home inspection.
 We only charge for sampling at the client’s authorization.
 This typically requires a second visit to the house to provide adequate time.
 The mold inspector will thoroughly evaluate possible causes for the moisture, prepare the house for testing, and set up the equipment to collect air and/or physical samples.
 The samples are then prepared along with the chain of custody forms and delivered or shipped to the lab.
 This is a time-consuming process which assures the most accurate results possible.